aws-samples/aws-braziltechtalk2019-cicd-demo/README.md

 3. Enter the Project name as **'cicd-techtalk'**
 4. On Source define **AWS CodeCommit** as the source provider and select **cicd-techtalk** for repository
 5. On Environment choose **Ubuntu** for Operational System, **Standard** for Runtime and **aws/codebuild/standard:2.0** as the Image version
-6. Click on **Create build** project
+6. Click on **Create build project** button

 ## CodeDeploy
 1. Open the CodeDeploy console at https://console.aws.amazon.com/codedeploy
 2. Click on **Create application** button
 3. Enter the Application name as **'cicd-techtalk'**, select **EC2/On-premises** for Compute platform and then click on **Create** button
-4. Once your application is created, under Deployment groups tab click on **Create deployment group** button
+4. Once your application was created, under Deployment groups tab click on **Create deployment group** button
 5. Enter the deployment group name as **'cicd-techtalk'**
 6. Select the Service Role as **CodeDeploy-cicd-techtalk**
 7. On Environment configuration select **Amazon EC2 instances**, enter for Key **'Name'** and for Value **'cicd-techtalk'**